Resurrection: One Farm's Experience

 Watch this video to listen to Eli's story of running Blossom Acres Farm.

 By 2011, Eli Yoder had been running a successful Community Supported Agriculture program for several years and was eager to expand his business to another farm.
 He found land near Coshocton, Ohio.
 “We bought it when it was in standing corn, decent looking corn.
 We had bottomland and so we were excited and thought we’d have soil that was healthy,” Yoder said.
-“After the corn was off we dug down and we had fourteen inches of topsoil.
-We only found one scrawny-looking earthworm.”
+“After the corn was off we dug down and found that we had 14 inches of topsoil and in that 14 inches of topsoil, we found just one scrawny-looking earthworm.”